Keyang/psdetch-issues/README.md

-# psdetch-issues
+# About this Repo

-This repo is only used to report issues
+This repo is only used for:
+* Issue Report
+* Feature Request
+* Documentation